hdShang/arxiv-daily/docs/cs-CV/2025-06-29/papers/250623323v3-fa-seg-a-fast-and-accurate-diffusion-based-method-for-open-vocabular.md

 ---
 layout: default
-title: FA-Seg: A Fast and Accurate Diffusion-Based Method for Open-Vocabulary Segmentation
+title: "FA-Seg: A Fast and Accurate Diffusion-Based Method for Open-Vocabulary Segmentation"
 ---

 # FA-Seg: A Fast and Accurate Diffusion-Based Method for Open-Vocabulary Segmentation